This year’s OPW Women’s Retreat will be May 1 – 3, 2020

 Want to find out more about this faith-building, church-changing spirit-filled weekend!?

 We hope this page answers the most common questions you might have about the retreat, but please feel free to reach out to us if you can’t find the information you are looking for!
-For questions regarding registration, contact Bethany Atkinson via e-mail or at 610-331-4375.
-For questions regarding payment, contact Laura King via e-mail or at 610-932-2779.
+For questions regarding registration or payment, contact Ali Verbanas via e-mail at firstname.lastname@example.org or at 484-343-5889 (Please give your name if you are texting).
 This page will be updated as more details become available.
-You can also find out more about the venue at www.sandycove.org.
+You can also find out more about the venue at www.stmaryofprov-pa.org.

-Sandy Cove is located near the town of North East, Maryland, just 10 minutes south of I-95, and just a half-hour’s drive from OPC.
-If you prefer to sleep at home, commuting is a piece of cake, and you have the option of attending all of the weekend’s activities as a commuter, or just Saturday’s activities.
+St. Mary’s is located between Honeybrook and Elverson, PA.
+It is about a 45-50 minute drive from Oxford.
+If you prefer to sleep at home, commuting is an option, and you can attend all of the weekend’s activities as a commuter, or just Saturday’s activities.

 Overnight Retreat option includes:

-2 nights lodging in a triple-occupancy room with private bath
+2 nights lodging in a double-occupancy room with private bath

 All retreat materials